Close ModalClose Modal

 • Kodak stopped selling Standard 8mm film in the 1990s, but continued to produce it for independent vendors.

-8mm film can last up to 70 years.
-This answer is only if you have ideal storage conditions for your memories.
 You might be thinking, “Oh sweet!
-70 years - that’s great!” but let’s do the math.
-If you have 8mm film that was captured in 1950, your film is up on its 70 year lifespan!
+The lifespan of 8mm film is 70 years - that’s great!” but let’s do the math.
+If you have 8mm film that was captured in 1950, your film is up on its 70-year lifespan!
 It’s definitely time to digitize your 8mm film...especially if it hasn’t been stored well.
-Don’t worry though, Southtree is here to help.

-Our state of the art 8mm film to Digital service takes your old unplayable formats and converts them to pristine, long lasting thumb drives, digital delivery or DVDs.
+Our state-of-the-art 8mm film to digital service takes your old unplayable formats and converts them to pristine, long-lasting thumb drives, digital delivery, or DVDs.
 Our process is the same as the one used by the American Academy of Motion Pictures to preserve and protect historic Hollywood films from the past.
 Each frame of your 8mm film will be handled and transferred by hand by one of our expert technicians.
 Each of your memories will be treated with the care and attention they deserve.

-If you’ve got a few reels of old footage, preserve them now with our professional 8mm, Super8 and 16mm film to Digital transfer service.
+If you’ve got a few reels of old footage, preserve them now with our professional 8mm, Super8 and 16mm film to digital transfer service.
 Isn’t it time you and your memories got back together?

 Continue Reading